Nicromanker/Docker-Jupyter/readme.md

 ## Changing Mode

-If for some reason you would like to use light mode, it can be changed in the theme folder, by changing the settins file theme into ==JupyterLab Light==
+If for some reason you would like to use light mode, it can be changed in the theme folder, by changing the settins file theme into `JupyterLab Light`